luisgerhorst/ccms/README.md

 If you already have a CouchDB database named `ccms`, change the `database` field in `etc/config.json`.
 Otherwise CCMS will offer you to overwrite and **delete** all documents in the existing database.

 You also have to change your proxy configuration.
-If you open `/install.html#/proxy`, after having changed `etc/config.json`, you'll see an updated version of the code you have to add to XAMPP's `httpd.conf`.
+If you open `/install.html#/proxy`, after having changed `etc/config.json`, you'll see an updated version of the code you have to add to your web server's configuration file.
 Replace the old lines by the new ones.
-Don't forget to restart XAMPP.
+Don't forget to restart your web server.

 ### How to change the proxy path?

 If you're already running something under `/couchdb`, it's recommended to change the `proxy` field in `etc/config.json`.

 You also have to change your proxy configuration.
-If you open `/install.html#/proxy`, after having changed `etc/config.json`, you'll see an updated version of the code you have to add to XAMPP's `httpd.conf`.
+If you open `/install.html#/proxy`, after having changed `etc/config.json`, you'll see an updated version of the code you have to add to your web server's configuration file.
 Replace the old lines by the new ones.
-Don't forget to restart XAMPP.
+Don't forget to restart your web server.